Human Rights and Islamic Law

 - Full Year

 We will examine relevant theoretical and conceptual issues relating to the nature of both human rights and Islamic law respectively.
 This will include a critical analysis of the theoretical foundations of human rights, its sources, contents and implementation, in relation to the nature, sources and methods of Islamic law, and its role, application and influence in Muslim-majority States.
 We will then identify the areas of common grounds and conceptual differences between the two systems.
-Over the course, we will also critically analyse, in relation to Islamic law, substantive human rights issues such as:
+Over the module, we will also critically analyse, in relation to Islamic law, substantive human rights issues such as:

 - right to freedom of thought, conscience and religion;